 And seriously, what they said sent some alarm bells ringing.
 You might want to change up some of your haircare after reading this article.

-How long can coronavirus live on your natural hair?
+How long can coronavirus survive on your natural hair?

-First, the good news: scientists don't think SARS-CoV-2 - the virus that causes the deadly Covid-19 - can live long on human hair.
+First, the good news: scientists don't think SARS-CoV-2 - the virus that causes the deadly Covid-19 - can last long on human hair.

 Between the porous surface and the presence of natural oils, human hair is not the ideal place for longterm virus survival.